 We are also exploring the possibility of a children’s choir section, subject to interest and resources.
 If you are, or know of someone who might be interested, please contact the Organist (details as above).

 The present organ is a fine early twentieth-century instrument, little altered since 1930.

 An organ is documented at a church in Folkestone (presumably St Mary’s) as early as 1528.
 This would have placed it in the top tier of parishes in the years before the Reformation.
 Little more is known about the organ from that time until it was rebuilt in 1835 and again in 1850, by which time it had 19 stops.
 In 1869 it was enlarged by Henry Jones of London to 31 stops and a choir manual added.
 This instrument was built under the supervision of the organist Dr C. T. Haywood and was described as one of the best organs in the county at the time.
 Further work was done by Walker in the 1880s and Hill in 1894.
 In 1929-30 it was rebuilt and enlarged by Hill, Norman and Beard for £1,759 and the console re-sited in its present position in the chancel, bringing it up to 39 stops.
-Restored around 1980, it remains fundamentally unaltered from the 1930 rebuild, making it historically valuable and well worth experiencing today.
+Apart from routine maintenance it remains fundamentally unaltered from the 1930 rebuild, making it historically valuable and well worth experiencing today.
 For more information and a specification, see the National Pipe Organ Register.

 Music Lists (most recent first)